neomutt/neomutt/README.md

 | ---------------------- | ---------------------------------------------
 | Header Cache Benchmark | Script to test the speed of the header cache
 | Keybase                | Keybase Integration
-| Useful programs        | List of useful programs interacting with mutt
+| Useful programs        | List of useful programs interacting with NeoMutt
-| Vi Keys                | Easy and clean Vi-keys for Mutt
+| Vi Keys                | Easy and clean Vi-keys for NeoMutt
 | Vim Syntax             | Vim Syntax File

 ## Where is NeoMutt?